How Can I Enforce an Order for the Division of Property and Debt in Arizona?

 Whether you reached a Property Settlement Agreement providing for the division of your debts and assets or the court made those decision dividing your debts and assets, you may be faced with the problem of enforcing those orders if your former spouse is refusing to cooperate.

-You have several options regarding enforcement of an order requiring your former spouse to return property to you after a divorce in Arizona.
+You have several options regarding enforcement of an order requiring your former spouse to return the property to you after a divorce in Arizona.
 You may, in certain circumstances, file a Petition for Contempt seeking the contempt powers of the court to persuade your former spouse to comply with the division of property orders.

 Alternatively, you may file a Writ of Special Execution, which enables you to use the sheriff’s office to physically go into the location where the property is located to return that property to you.

 There are some limitations, however, to what a court can do to enforce a property settlement agreement in Arizona.
-For example, some judges may order one spouse to pay the other spouse an equalization payment if the physical division of property is not fair or equitable.
+For example, some judges may order one spouse to pay the other spouse an equalization payment if the physical division of assets is not fair or equitable.
 The order requiring the remittance of an equalization payment may not be enforced by contempt proceedings, based upon the Arizona Supreme Court’s ruling in the Proffit v.
 Proffit case.

 The Proffit v Proffit Decision